Joao-Severgnini/Leetcode-Fetcher/README.md

 ./run.sh two-sum
 ```

-The program will create a folder and a file named `two-sum.md` containing the full problem description.
+The program will create a folder for the problem, another 2 folders (description adn solution) and a file called `Solution.java` where you should write the solition code.

 ---